pdav/casan/arduino/README.md

 ## install

 $ cd /usr/share/arduino/libraries/
-$ ln -s ~/repos/sos/arduino/libraries/sos/ sos
+$ ln -s /your/sos/repository/arduino/libraries/sos/ sos

+## usage

-% cd ~/repos/sos/arduino/sos/
+% cd /your/sos/repository/arduino/test/sos/
 % make && make upload
+Or
+% make test

+There is a Makefile in every test sketch, change the device you have to use to upload your sketch on the arduino (generally /dev/ttyACM0).

+## the library documentation

+See libraries/sos/doc/.